trane-project/trane-project.github.io/src/assets/decks/transcription.md

-# The Trane Project's Guide to Playing by Ear
+# The Trane Project's Guide to Learning by Ear

 ## Introduction

-The goal of this presentation is to present the culmination of a process to attempt to find or develop a method for musical learning that was both fun, effective, and most importantly, musical.
+The goal of this document is to present the culmination of a process to attempt to find or develop a method for musical learning by ear that was both fun, effective, and most importantly, musical.

-This process is still ongoing and so is this deck.
-It covers the development, organization, and instructions of a process meant to replicate, restore, and augment the traditional apprenticeship model of musical learning.
+This process is still ongoing and so is this document.
+It covers the development, organization, and instructions of a process meant to replicate, restore, and augment the traditional apprenticeship model of musical learning through the aural tradition.

 For the most part, the musical ideas are not mine.
 My contribution has been to reimagine them in the context of modern technology, both in the recording and playback side, as well as in the software